 Cabins in Central Oregon

-Koosah Cabin is a beautiful little space tucked away in the woods, the ideal base for exploring all the McKenzie River and the surrounding area has to offer.
+The Meadows Edge Cabin is a beautiful little space tucked away on the edge of a beautiful meadow, the ideal base for exploring all the McKenzie River and the surrounding area has to offer.
 Although close to the highway for easy access, it is also far enough away for you to be able to hear the gentle rush of water from the river.

 There is also a mountain bike pump track for those that prefer to be on two wheels and whitewater rafting nearby.
 As an outfitter, the rental company can also help with bike rental, shuttles, and many more.